jjjitmail/Winform/Read_Me_First.txt

 You can also reuse those components easily in ASP.NET, Webform/MVC, or evens integrate with Javascript framework.
 (Angular, ReactJs, etc)
 (Microsoft might not developed those components in the similar way, but surely in the similar direction)

-UML design: CommissioningManager/TD diagram (UML notation).pdf
+Technical design (UML): CommissioningManager/TD diagram (UML notation).pdf Functional design (FlowChart): CommissioningManager/Flowchart.pdf
-FlowChart: CommissioningManager/Flowchart.pdf